Skip to Main Content

 • Example: origin quote "be the change you wish to see" (In this search we want to know the origin of the often-repeated phrase "be the change you wish to see".
 The quotation marks are very helpful because this quote includes many common words that could be ignored by Google's search algorithm.)

-• Use the EXCLUSION or MINUS sign to tell Google specific keywords you don't want to see in your results.
-This is helpful when you run your keyword search and find many results are not relevant.
-Adding an exclusion word tells Google to not show any results with that word.
+• Use the EXCLUSION or MINUS sign to eliminate specific words from your results.
+This is helpful when you run your search and find many results are not relevant.
+Adding an exclusion word tells Google to eliminate any results with that word.

 • Example: jets -football (This search is looking for information on jet airplanes, and not Jets the football team.)

-• PROBLEM: Google wants to show you more of the same types of sites you have clicked on in the past.
+• PROBLEM: Google favors pages that are similar to sites you have clicked on in the past.
 The problem is that we might miss getting a wide variety of views or source types that we need when doing research.
 How to combat this?
 Use Google's VERBATIM search:

 • After running your keyword search, click on "Tools", usually found underneath and to the right of the search box.